Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Aristotle basically said that to live a positive life the passions had to be controlled by reason and that humans were the only ones capable of rational thought.
 In contrast to the animals.

 Read More From Owlcation

-So in the poem fire is desire which is passion, ice is hate which is reason.
+So, in the poem, fire is desire which is passion, and ice is hate which is reason.
 Those who strayed away from the positive life through reason were judged the worst offenders, ending up in a lake of ice.

 Either way, the end of the world is brought about by the emotional energy of humans.

 Frost's poem neatly expresses this ethical scenario in a nutshell.
-It's a sort of chilli pepper in a fridge.
+It's a sort of chili pepper in a fridge.

 Meter (Metre in British English)